Ridge Augmentation and Socket Preservation

 In cases where jaw bone height and width remain adequate and only the volume of gum has been lost or alternatively, in those cases where a decision is made to proceed with a fixed bridge prosthesis, a gum (connective tissue) replacement surgery may be all that is necessary to restore the lost form to your smile.

 It is common for an asymmetry or divot to develop in the area where a tooth was lost.
 A Gum (Connective Tissue) Replacement-Ridge Augmentation procedure is designed to restore the natural convexity to your gum and blend seamlessly with a future prosthesis.

 Bone Reconstruction-Ridge Augmentation Procedure

 Jawbone surrounds and supports our teeth in health.
-When a tooth is lost, all that remains it an empty socket in the jaw.
+When a tooth is lost, all that remains is an empty socket in the jaw.
 This is especially true when teeth are lost due to periodontal infection or trauma.
-Within weeks, without continuous tooth stimulation, the residual jawbone ridge withers creating a profound and unsightly-indentation.
+Within weeks, without continuous tooth stimulation, the residual jawbone ridge withers creating a profound and unsightly indentation.
 If left untreated, both the height and width of the residual socket that had supported the tooth can be lost.